arthuro555/THNK/docs/docs/getting-started/creating-a-scene.md

 :::

-The most basic valid THNK scene looks like this:
+The most basic, valid THNK scene looks like this:

 ![A simple scene with a "Start server code" and "Start client code" conditions in separate events](img/base-THNK-events.png)